 - The blade is easy to resharpen and quite resistible to rust.
 However, we recommend to clean and to wipe the knife until dry after each use to make sure it will serve you for a long time.

-- The thickness of the blade is only 1.8 mm, making the knife lightweight and convenient even for heavy use.
+- The thickness of the blade is only 1.8 mm, with the thickness of the tip of less than 1 mm, making the knife lightweight and convenient even for heavy use.

 - The Damascus pattern is unique for each blade and cannot be repeated exactly.

-You can buy Kato Uchihamono Damascus Santoku Knife directly from Japan in our store.
+You can buy Kato Uchihamono Damascus Nakiri Knife directly from Japan in our store.